dbcli/pgcli/docs/pages/tutorials/repl.rst

 .. image:: ../../images/repl/sqlite-4.png

 In about 30 lines of code we got ourselves an auto completing, syntax highlighting REPL.
-Let's make it better.
+Let's make it even better.

 Styling the menus